time-link/timelink-server/backend/app/README.md

 ## Testing

-The test are run inside the container.
+The tests are run inside the container.
 So it is necessary to connect to the container and run the tests from there.

+From the top level of the project directory:

 ```bash
 docker-compose exec backend bash